EricHeGitHub/mapreduce-word-average-length/README.md

 Input files:
 Text documents

 Output format:
-Your MapReduce job should generate a list of key-value pairs, and ranked in alphabetical order, like (this example is only used to show the format): a 3.5613186813186815 b 4.3849323131253675
+MapReduce job should generate a list of key-value pairs, and ranked in alphabetical order, like (this example is only used to show the format):

+a 3.5613186813186815,

+b 4.3849323131253675,

 ...... ......

 z 7.909090909090909

 The average length is of double precision (use DoubleWritable).